bunbunjin/portfolio/content/Profile.md

 ---

 Ryu Kajie（bunbunjin）
-I'm 18 ages that has Lived in Okayama-city.
+I'm 18 ages that has lived in Okayama-city.

 Doing now
 ---